Incoming exchange students

 - IE University in Madrid, Spain

-- University of New South Wales (UNSW) in Sydney, Australia
+- University of New South Wales in Sydney, Australia

 - Uppsala University in Uppsala, Sweden

-Students must be nominated by their home school advisor to become an exchange student at UMSI for one or two semesters.
-Home school advisors will complete the UMSI Incoming Exchange Student Nomination Form, which will be emailed by the UMSI Global Engagement Program Manager.
-Nominated students will then complete an application in the University's international programs portal, M-Compass.
+You must be nominated by your home school advisor to become an exchange student at UMSI.
+Nominated students will then complete an application in the university's international programs portal, M-Compass.
+Deadlines remain the same each year.

 - Student Application Deadline: March 1